samwhittle/markdown-cv/index.md

 Editorial Board Member, Cochrane Musculoskeletal

 `2023`
 Expert Panel Member, Australian Commission in Safety and Quality and Healthcare recommendations on the use of Patient-Reported Outcome Measures (PROMs) for low back pain

-`2021-2023`
-Member, Rheumatology Expert Writing Group, Rheumatology Guidelines 4th Edition

 `2008-2022`
 Associate Editor, International Journal of Rheumatic Diseases